sm-ln/sm-ln.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor at Lingnan University | Adjunct with MIT
+subtitle: Assistant Professor at Lingnan University, Hong Kong | Adjunct with MIT

 profile:
   align: right